Quantum broadcast channels: Classical-quantum region for quantum channels

-As the coding theorem follows from that of Theorem~\ref{theo:cq}, we need only single-letterize the corresponding multi-letter converse.

-\begin{proof}\emph{(Converse)} Under the assumption that $\CN^{A'\to B}$ is a generalized dephasing channel, we will further upper bound the information quantities (\ref{cqconverseIc}) and (\ref{cqconverseI}) appearing in the multi-letter converse of Section \ref{sec:IIIC} by appropriate single-letter quantities.
+{\bf Proof of Theorem~\ref{theo:cqdephasing}} (Generalized dephasing converse).
+Under the assumption that $\CN^{A'\to B}$ is a generalized dephasing channel, we will further upper bound the information quantities (\ref{cqconverseIc}) and (\ref{cqconverseI}) appearing in the above multi-letter converse by appropriate single-letter quantities.
 We begin working with the state $\om^{MAB^nC^n}$ from (\ref{cqconverseomega}) which is induced by an $(R,Q,n,\ep_n)$ cq entanglement generation code from an achieving sequence.
 Recalling from (\ref{completelydephasing}) that the completely dephasing channel $\Delta$ sets to zero all off-diagonal matrix elements in the dephasing basis $\{\ket{x}\}$, set $\varrho^{A'^n}_m = \deph^{\!\otimes n}(\tr_A\Upsilon_m)$, observing that we may write

 for some conditional probabilities $p(x^n|m)$.
 Let us now define the state

 where we abbreviate $\psi_{x^n}^{C^nE^n} \equiv \bigotimes_i \psi_{x_i}^{C_iE_i}$.
 Abbreviating $\CN^{A' \rightarrow B}$ to $\CN_{B}$ and $\CN^{A' \rightarrow C}$ to $\CN_{C}$, the left hand side of (\ref{cqconverseIc}) can be written